slim-ai/saas-examples-harden-simple-app/README.md

 ## The Problem and the Solution

 Creating high-quality container images is hard.
 How to choose an optimal base image?
-How to configure a multistage build to make the end slim?
+How to configure a multistage build to make the end image slim?
 How to keep the vulnerability scanners calm?
 One must be a true container expert to get it right.
 However, there might be an alternative way.

 **Automated container image hardening**